manishguhe301/form/README.md

 1. Open your terminal and navigate to the project directory.
 2. Run the command `npm install` to install the dependencies.
-3. After installing all dependencies run `npm run dev` in terminal
+3. After installing all dependencies run `npm run dev` in terminal.
+4. Press O for view in browser.

 ## Usage